Neylz/minecraftModelsPlacerTool/README.md

 ## Secondary wrench

 The secondary wrench is used in conjunction with the main wrench.
-It is used to: confirm or have a specific action in the current mode.
+It is used to: confirm or has a specific action in the current mode.

 Move, rotate and delete actions concern a selected model within a radius of less than 32 blocks.
 The selection is done by selecting the Selection mode with the main wrench and then select the model by right clicking looking at it.